-Swim for the Reef is our annual Australia-based, world-wide fundraising event that brings people together to swim and raise funds to support EDO Qld's work for the magnificent Great Barrier Reef.
+Swim for the Reef is an annual world-wide event that brings people together to swim and raise funds to support EDO Qld's work for the Great Barrier Reef.

 Since our inaugural event in 2016, more than 450 participants have enthusiastically swum laps and obtained donations – filling the day with colour, activity and a determination to support legal protection for our beautiful, World Heritage-listed Reef.